tep/io-rawio/README.md

 a finalizer routine which calls Close when the object is garbage collected.
 This also closes the file descriptor returned by its Fd method.

+**Deprecated:** With the advent of the syscall.RawConn interface introduced in Go v1.12, ExtractFD is no longer necessary.

 ## <a name="IsEAGAIN">func</a> [IsEAGAIN](/src/target/epoll.go?s=2378:2407#L98)